AEB-labs/cruddl/docs/flexSearch.md

 For each `rootEntity` that is marked with `flexSearch: true` a new query is available that allows to query for objects using ArangoSearch.
 The queries are prefixed with "flexSearch".

-This query also accepts a string parameter that provides an expression that should be searched for in all fields that were marked with `includedInSearch: true` in the schema.
+This query also accepts a string argument that provides an expression that should be searched for in all fields that were marked with `includeInSearch: true` in the schema.

 ```graphql
 query {